segevitsky/mars-api/README.md

 # To get started

-please clone the repo and type npm install in the terminal
+please clone the repo and type npm install in your terminal

-# to get the maximum out of this app
+# to get this app Working

 Please go to https://api.nasa.gov/index.html#browseAPI - and get a valid api key

+# Env variable

+create a .env file in your root folder and paste:
+REACT_APP_API_KEY='YOUR_KEY'

+# You're good to go

+type npm start in your terminal

 # Enjoy!